giangngoha/Prediction-Animals-Name/README.md

 Prediction: Given an input like "ca", the model predicts the next character (e.g., "t" to complete the word "cat").

+Prediction: Given an input like "do", the model predicts the next character (e.g., "g" to complete the word "dog").

 Real-world application: This model can be extended to predict entire words by repeatedly generating the next character or by using crossword clues as additional input.

 Update more animals
 Customize appication